 Whom should I contact about limbs down off of town trees?

 The town is responsible for fallen branches from town trees on town property only.
 The town will not retrieve fallen branches on private property.
 Please contact the Department of Public Works to report a Town tree with downed branches.
-Leave your name, phone number and location of the town tree.
-The work will be scheduled.
+Leave your name, phone number

 Will the Town remove a tree at the request of a resident?